AdaCore/learn/intro_to_ada.rst

 Enum types are powerful enough that they're used to represent the standard boolean type, that is so defined:

+.. gusthoff: explain why this is considered "powerful"

 .. code-block:: ada

     type Boolean is (True, False);

 As mentioned previously, every "built-in" type in Ada is defined with facilities generally available to the user.

+.. gusthoff: maybe add a link to where this is mentioned?
+What else can the user achieve with these facilities?
+Maybe a link to a section that explains how these facilities can be used?

 Strong typing
 -------------